FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Concrete Applications of

 \myparagraph{Attack algorithm on engineered features} The goal of the attacker here is to change the prediction of a feature vector aggregated over time from \ben\ to \mal.
-Therefore, in this attack model, the attacker has the ability of \emph{inserting network connections} during the targeted time window to achieve his goal.
+Therefore, in this attack model, the attacker has the ability \emph{to insert network connections} during the targeted time window to achieve his goal.
 Similar to the above scenario, the attacker controls a victim IP and can send traffic to external IPs under its control.
 The adversary has a lot of options in mounting the attack by selecting the protocol, port, and connection features.
 Here we have 17 families of dependent features, one for the features on each port.

-The attack algorithm follows the framework from Algorithm~\ref{alg:evasion_fw}.
-First, the feature of maximum gradient is determined and the corresponding port is identified.
-The family of dependent features are all the features computed for that port.
+The attack algorithm against the Neris botnet classification task called the Neris attack follows the framework from Algorithm~\ref{alg:evasion_fw}.
+First, the feature of the maximum gradient is determined and the corresponding port is identified.
+The family of dependent features is all the features computed for that port.
 The attacker attempts to add a fixed number of connections on that port (which is a hyper-parameter of our system).
 This is done in the \initfam\ function.
-The attacker can add either TCP, UDP or both types of connections, according to the gradient sign for these features and also respecting network-level constraints.
+The attacker can add either TCP, UDP, or both types of connections, according to the gradient sign for these features and also respecting network-level constraints.
 The representative feature for a port's family is the number of packets that the attacker sends in a connection.
 This feature is updated by the gradient value, following a binary search for perturbation $\delta$, as specified in Algorithm \updatefamily\ .